noveroa/aileens_musing/back_to_basics/containers.md

     * Offers tools to build, run, and manage containers.
     * Uses a Dockerfile to define how an image is built.
 * Container Orchestration
-    * Tools to manage large numbers of containers (ie Kubernetes)
+    * Tools to manage large numbers of containers (ie Kubernetes; DockerSwarm)
         * Scaling
         * Load balancing
         * Rolling updates